Blackhead extraction

 - retinoids, including retinol, which normalize skin function,

-- niacinamide, regulating sebum secretion and acting anti-inflammatory.
+- niacinamide, which regulates sebum secretion and has anti-inflammatory effects.

 It is also worth looking for ingredients that regulate sebum secretion, such as: